• Skip to primary navigation

 Sugar

 Adding more sugar to a recipe than the yeast can eat will, no surprise, add sweetness to the finished product.
-Sugar aids in browning, can help tenderize the bread and also holds onto moisture to help inhibit staling.
+Sugar aids in browning, can help tenderize the bread and holds onto moisture to help inhibit staling.

 Be careful, though—too much sugar will severely inhibit gluten production.
-So, unless you plan on adding additional gluten to the dough (in the form of vital wheat gluten or gluten flour), keep the sugar in the recipe to no more than 2 tablespoons/cup of flour.
+So, unless you plan on adding additional gluten to the dough (in the form of vital wheat gluten or gluten flour), keep the sugar in the recipe to no more than two tablespoons/cup of flour.

 Milk